raineorshine/npm-check-updates/README.md

 Known Issues
 --------------

+- In some environments (Windows?) npm-check-updates may hang.
+Run `ncu --loglevel verbose` to see if it is waiting for stdin.
+If so, try setting the package file explicitly: `ncu -g --packageFile package.json`.
+See [#136](https://github.com/tjunnone/npm-check-updates/issues/136#issuecomment-155721102)

+- If you installed node via brew, `ncu -g` may incorrectly report that all packages are up-to-date.
+Try `PREFIX="/usr/local/" ncu -g`.
+See [#146](https://github.com/tjunnone/npm-check-updates/issues/146#issuecomment-155758303).

 - There is an issue with [grunt-shell](https://github.com/sindresorhus/grunt-shell) described in [#119](https://github.com/tjunnone/npm-check-updates/issues/119).
 TLDR; You have to explicitly specify your package file with `ncu --packageFile package.json`.